samikeijonen/edd-members/README.md

 ## Changelog

+### Version 1.1.4 - November 11, 2015

+* Fix headers already sent warning.
+There was extra marks in the beginning of the user-meta.php file.

+* Update edd action hooks because they might conflict with other add-ons.

 ### Version 1.1.3 - November 5, 2015

 * Update edd action hooks because they might conflict with other add-ons.